Ranji Trophy wrap: Shahrukh Khan's 148-ball 194 powers TN past Delhi; Sakibul Gani slams triple ton

 In the other match of the group, Chattisgarh beat Jharkhand by eight wickets inside three days to get full points.

+While the pitch is an easy one to bat and something that defending champions understood in the second innings when Harvik and Snell comfortably played the Mumbai bowlers during the 30 overs in the final session.

+Mumbai’s victory will also depend on how fresh Prithvi Shaw’s bowlers are on the final day to pick up 10 Saurashtra wickets.

-Karnataka take first innings lead
+Karnataka take lead

 Karnataka secured the first innings lead against Railways despite a ton by Arindam Ghosh (105) and Mohammad Saif’s knock of 84 on the third day of the Ranji Trophy Elite Group C match here on Saturday.